Thursday, June 9, 2011

 After everyone returns home, meal preparation is in full swing.
 My MIL is offered the first meal.
 If you have ever fasted for 36 hours without so much as a drop of water, you don’t simply dive in and eat a meal.
 You take a little bite, sip some water and wait for it to settle into your stomach, before taking another bite and so it goes on.
 It is much like offering water or food to a starving person, you can’t simply fill them up.

 November December are also months when flu is in the air, not much different than here in the US.
 My father-in-law (FIL) had caught a cold just before Diwali.
 By the time Chhat was over he still hadn’t shaken off the cold, in fact it seemed worse than ever.
 So much against his wishes, after all who likes to go to the doctors, he was taken for a check up.
-At the hospital, the doctor was convinced that my FIL needed to be in the hospital for observation because he had weakened (a wonderful part if you are lucky to have access to medical help is that the hospitals are happy to keep you on for observation instead of sending you home ASAP.
-My FIL is close to eighty years old, so it is not so easy for him to bounce back from illnesses.
+At the hospital, the doctor was convinced that my FIL needed to be in the hospital for observation because he had weakened (a wonderful part if you are lucky to have access to medical help in India is that the hospitals are happy to keep you on for observation instead of sending you home ASAP).
+My FIL is nearly eighty years old, so it is not so easy for him to bounce back from illnesses.
 In their hospital room, the doctor was asking my sister-in-law (SIL) questions about the symptoms and progress of my FIL’s illness.
 While listening to my SIL, he never took his eyes off my FIL.
 Suddenly, he shouted out at the nurse to put my FIL on the bed and to use the defibrillator.
 As it happened, my FIL’s was just about fainting when he was swept onto the bed and revived.
-They later learnt that his heart had stopped for a few seconds before starting again.
+They later learned that his heart had stopped for a few seconds before starting again.

 What a blessing that this happened in the hospital where he had immediate assistance, or we would most likely not have the joy of sharing our lives with him now.
-Just as is the case with any heart or head injury, you cannot tell what damages may occur.
+As is the case with any heart or head injury, you cannot tell what damages may occur.
 At first, my SIL told me that he behaved in a very childlike manner.
 Another change was if he thought of wanting or doing something, it had to be done NOW!
 He had lost his concept of time.
 Before his illness, my FIL’s day had a very structured day, he ate 3 meals plus tea and they were always about the same portion size and about the same time everyday.
 This of course, made him a very healthy man and added to his chances of a better recovery.

 My husband was quite worried.
 Here we are in the States and there they are in India.
 First, the news of his illness itself is shocking, then, one is never quite sure if you are getting the whole story here, or the family is glossing over some matter.
 But more than that, no son or daughter can sit in peace without seeing their parent and assuring oneself of their recovery.